Published on Monday, January 14, 2019 - 15:55 by Peter Galdies

 The GDPR “pushes” regulators to introduce certification schemes to enable both consumers and organisations who are selecting services or suppliers to consider privacy easily in their decision making.

-As of January 2019, there are no such schemes available, however, the ICO have allocated internal responsibility and are working with European Data Protection Board to develop suitable criteria.
+As of January 2019, there are no such schemes available, however, the ICO have allocated internal responsibility and are working with the European Data Protection Board to develop suitable criteria.

 We would envisage such schemes becoming available in 2020.